somhi/PCXT_DeMiSTify/README.md

 ## Quick Start

 * Download and uncompress [hd_image.zip](https://github.com/MiSTer-devel/PCXT_MiSTer/raw/main/games/PCXT/hd_image.zip)  on your host system.
 It contains a [freedos](http://www.freedos.org/ ) image
-* Load OS with [Serdrive](SW/ ) as explained before
+* Load the OS image with [Serdrive](SW/ ) as explained below at Mounting the disk image
 * Prepare an SD card for your FPGA with a PCXT folder containing the BIOS  (see ROM instructions below)
 * Upload bitstream into your FPGA (check release in each FPGA folder)
 * Press F12 on your keyboard to access the OSD and select options below
   * Model: IBM PCXT
-  * CPU Speed: choose 14.318MHz for fastest turbo speed
+  * CPU Speed: choose PC/AT 3.5MHz (max. speed)
   * BIOS > PCXT BIOS > browse to the SD folder and choose  pcxt_micro8088.rom or any other ROM

-* NOTE: If you leave a BIOS file with the name PCXT.ROM into the root of the SD card it will be loaded straight away after the splash screen.
-Also you can prepare the other two roms on the SD card:
+If you leave the BIOS files into the root of the SD card with the following names, they will be loaded automatically after the splash screen:

 * PCXT.ROM  for the IBM PCXT model
 * TANDY.ROM for the TANDY 1000 model
 * XTIDE.ROM for the EC00 BIOS needed to load the OS for Tandy and some PCXT BIOS

 ## ROM Instructions